alifsemi/alif_ml-embedded-evaluation-kit/docs/use_cases/object_detection.md

 - `object_detection_FILE_PATH`: The path to the directory containing the images, or a path to a single image file, that is to be used in the application.
 The default value points to the `resources/object_detection/samples` folder containing the delivered set of images.
    For further information, please refer to: [Add custom input data section](./object_detection.md#add-custom-input).

 - `object_detection_IMAGE_SIZE`: The NN model requires input images to be of a specific size.
 This parameter defines the size of the image side in pixels.
 Images are considered squared.
-The default value is `224`, which is what the supplied *MobilenetV2-1.0* model expects.
+The default value is `192`, which is what the supplied *YOLO Fastest* model expects.

+- `object_detection_ANCHOR_1`: First anchor  array estimated during *YOLO Fastest* model training.

+- `object_detection_ANCHOR_2`: Second anchor array estimated during *YOLO Fastest* model training.

+- `object_detection_CHANNELS_IMAGE_DISPLAYED`: The user can decide if display the image on the LCD screen in grayscale or RGB.
+  This parameter defines the number of channel to use: 1 for grayscale, 3 for RGB.
+The default value is `3`.

 - `object_detection_ACTIVATION_BUF_SZ`: The intermediate, or activation, buffer size reserved for the NN model.
   By default, it is set to 2MiB and is enough for most models.

-- `USE_CASE_BUILD`: is set to `object_detection` to only build this example.

 To build **ONLY** the Object Detection example application, add `-DUSE_CASE_BUILD=object_detection` to the `cmake` command line, as specified in: [Building](../documentation.md#Building).